jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 ### Filter Declarations

-Filter declarations specify a series of filters through which data files are passed in order.
-Each filter declaration consists of the following:
+Filter declarations consist of a JSON array specifying a series of filter specifications through which data files are passed in order.
+Each filter specification declaration consists of the following:

 * "filter" – [required; string] – The name of the filter function to use

-* "options" – [optional; JSON object] – Options sent to the filter function when it is invoked
+* "options" – [optional; JSON object] – Options sent to the filter function when it is invoked, the contents of which are determined by the filter function implementation

-* "data" – [optional; any] – Data value sent to the filter function when it is invoked
+* "data" – [optional; any] – Data value sent to the filter function when it is invoked, the contents of which are determined by the filter function implementation

 When the tools execute the named filter function they pass the options and data values, along with the input and output file paths to use.
+For each set of filter declarations, every filter in the set is called once, in the supplied order, with the last filter providing the output of the filtering operation.

 ## Global Level